 The symptoms of PMS may differ among individuals, some of whom may experience tiredness and a loss of appetite.

 - swollen or tender breasts

 - increased naps

 - mood changes

 In some cases, PMS symptoms may be so severe that they interfere with a person’s day-to-day activities.
-In such cases, it is advisable to see a doctor to discuss possible treatment options.
+In such cases, it is advisable to discuss possible treatment options with a doctor.

 The symptoms of depression can manifest in various ways for different people.
-In some people, depression can cause tiredness and a loss of interest in food.
-Other symptoms may include:
+In some cases, depression can cause tiredness and a loss of interest in food.

 - feelings of anger or irritability